PanagiotisKots/true_blood_theme/README.md

 1. Locate the `.vscode/extensions` folder on your system:
    - Common path: `C:\Users\<username>\.vscode\extensions`

-2. Copy the extension folder (unpacked) to the `extensions` directory.
+2. Copy the extension folder ex.<true_blood_folder> and paste it to the `.vscode/extensions` directory.

 3. Restart Visual Studio Code.